 Bridging the gap between artist passion and music business logic…

 I’ve loved music since ever since I can remember.
-At a very young age I’d be sat in front of my parents hi-fi with headphones on, listening to ELO, The Beach Boys, and Carpenters whilst they would be watching TV.
+At a very young age I’d be sat in front of my parents hi-fi with headphones on, listening to ELO, Blondie, The Beach Boys, Carpenters and more whilst they would be watching TV.
 With my older brother blasting out AC/DC, Thin Lizzy and Deep Purple in his bedroom, it was just a matter of time before the music bug really bit me.

 I come from a musical family.
 My father played keyboards in bands supporting the likes of The Kinks and so it felt natural when I was 14 to want to learn guitar and join a band.
 As no-one wanted to play bass guitar, I quickly realised that this would became my weapon of choice.